All The Highs

 I smile broadly in surprise, and because I can't smile and walk at the same time, stopped walking.
 He, however, had not, and as he was holding my hand, I almost stumble forward in the slightly-big-for-me bed slippers I was now wearing.
 He glanced over at me as I immediately caught back up with him, that knowing look on his face.

-We got back to find the remnants of our meals taken away; lights dimmed to a night setting and the bed, made.
+We got back to find the remnants of our meals taken away; soft lights and the bed, made.
 Whoever designed this must be a member of that particular club or innate understanding of what the club members desired.

 Joshua closed the door behind him, lifted me onto his hips, and I lock my legs either side of him.
 Quickly putting my right palm up to prevent my head from connecting with the plane's ceiling.